slightlyuseless/pumpLauncherV2/README.md

 ## Usage Guide

 1. Link a contract (mint): paste a mint in the contract box and click Add.
-It’s added to Tracked Tokens and becomes the active mint for all wallets.
+It's added to Tracked Tokens and becomes the active mint for all wallets.
 2. Manage wallets: generate/import buyers, assign a dev wallet, export keys, or remove.
 Each card lets you pick a mint, refresh its balance, and run buy/buy%/sell.
 3. Launch tokens: build a template (name, symbol, description, artwork, dev wallet, fees) and launch sequentially or in parallel.
 Mint/tx and Pump.fun link are shown on success.
 4. Trade in bulk: select wallets, set concurrency/slippage/fees, and run Buy Selected or Sell Selected.
 Per-wallet overrides are respected.